Darklisted/overddos/README.md

 -- No but windows defender might have a false positive
 - Do do I use it?
 -- Uploading tutorial soon!
+- Why is the zip password protected?
+-- Some browsers may detect it as a virus and wont let you download it

 ![OVERDDOS](https://github.com/Darklisted/overddos/blob/main/overdos_icon.png)